-You can prolong the life of electronics in an FPV drone with waterproofing, the most common method is Conformal coating.
-It helps prevent components from moisture and chemical damage when flying in extreme conditions.
+Waterproofing is essential to prolong the life of electronics in an FPV drone, and conformal coating is the most common method to achieve this.
+By protecting your components from moisture and chemical damage, you can ensure your drone can handle flying in extreme conditions.

 Table of Contents

-There are two popular solutions to waterproofing drone electronics: silicone and acrylic.
+There are two popular solutions for waterproofing drone electronics: silicone and acrylic.

-Finally, I also recommend getting some isopropyl alcohol (rubbing alcohol).
-It’s for cleaning your electronics before coating, and it’s useful for removing the coat as well.
+Lastly, I recommend getting some isopropyl alcohol (rubbing alcohol) for cleaning your electronics before applying the coating and for removing the coating if necessary.

 - Amazon: https://amzn.to/3gBL6yW